BrightKoder/brightkoder.github.io/C_Programming/introduction.md

 The main features of the C language include low-level memory access, a simple set of keywords, and a clean style, these features make C language suitable for system programmings like an operating system or compiler development.
 Today C is the most widely used and popular System Programming Language.

-C is a compiled language - which means that in order to run it, the compiler (for example, GCC or Visual Studio) must take the code that we wrote, process it, and then create an executable file.
+C is a compiledlanguage - which means that in order to run it, the compiler (for example, GCC or Visual Studio) must take the code that we wrote, process it, and then create an executable file.
 This file can then be executed, and will do what we intended for the program to do.

 ### What is Compiler?
 Computers understand only one language and that language consists of sets of instructions made of ones and zeros.
 This computer language is appropriately called machine language.